Caltrop256/signal-discord-r9k-bot/README.md

 100 megabytes in size, downloading every single file would seriously weigh down on the performance of the bot.

 #### Embeds
-Embeds are special messages which only bots and modified-clients are able to send, to insure compatibilities with other bots these are taken into account as well.
+Embeds are special messages which only bots and modified-clients are able to send, to ensure compatibilities with other bots these are taken into account as well.

 #### Mixed-Content
-A message can consist of multiple of the above elements at once, for example a message containing both text and an image-attachment.
+A message can consist of multiple of the above elements at once, for example, a message containing both text and an image-attachment.
 In these cases the bot will check if either of the two is unique, the message only gets flagged as a violation if **all** elements in it are a repetition of previous content.

 The following table visualizes in which cases a message would get deleted: